 You should also talk to your doctor about immediate testing if you develop any symptoms of colon cancer, including rectal bleeding, unexplained fatigue or weight loss, or persistent abdominal pain.

-Screening if you are high risk for colon cancer
+Screening if you have high colon cancer risk factors

 The colon cancer screening guidelines for high risk groups are slightly different.